 The task scheduling system is designed such that it is able to handle various type of jobs discussed above.
 Also, it facilitates to schedule both static and dynamic task graphs.
-The workflow functionality of proposed task scheduler is shown in Fig. ??.
-The task scheduler is integrated with static as well as dynamic task scheduling algorithms.
-The task scheduler invokes an appropriate algorithm based on the application, input data, and the source of input data.
+The workflow functionality of proposed task scheduler is shown in Fig. 2.
+It is integrated with static as well as dynamic task scheduling algorithms which invokes an appropriate algorithm based on the application, input data, and the input data source.
 The Resource Scheduler sends the job id to the Task Scheduler for generating the task schedule plan.
 The Task Scheduler receives the job id and fetches the corresponding job attributes from the job object and the task scheduling policy from the scheduling configuration file.
 First, it computes the number of task instances to be created for the execution of a job which is based on the parallelism of the number of tasks.
 Subsequently, it generates the task schedule plan which consists of the number of containers to be created and the task instances to be hosted in the containers.
 Finally, it sends the task execution details to the Task Executor for the execution of tasks on the worker nodes.